Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 Learn What Converters and Inverters Actually Do for You

+A new RV owner may not know what the converter and inverter in their RV actually do.
 As long as everything in the RV operates for them, they are quite happy to just have fun and never take even a moment to think about how all of the electrical equipment in their RV actually works.

 In this two-part article, first I'll describe the converter, which was introduced first as standard equipment on an RV, and then the inverter.

-I. What a Converter Does for you
+What a Converter Does for You

 A converter produces 12-volt energy for the use of your RV's devices that use 12-volt DC current: things like lights, slides, and thermostats.

 Here's some ancient history.
 My first pop-up camper, like all pop-up campers and even travel trailers back then, had a plastic box mounted on the front of the camper frame to carry an automotive battery.
-I would charge an old automotive battery I had in my garage and then mount it on my pop-up before we left home; it provided us more than enough power for our short camping vacation.
+I would charge an old automotive battery I had in my garage and then mount it on my pop-up before we left home; it provided us with more than enough power for our short camping vacation.

 My little pop-up was a simple one, and the only electrical gear in it was a couple of interior lights that needed 12 volts DC to operate.
 The outside of the camper also had a cigarette-lighter-type receptacle, near the entrance door.
 This receptacle gave me access to the battery and I used it to power a couple of exterior lights around my campsite each night.